mvonem/documents/README.md

 See the `mkdocs.yml` in the project's root directory and the [mkdocs documentation](https://www.mkdocs.org).

 The documents contain template data such as external links to the API Reference and Developer Portal.
-Since these links vary between production, staging and POC, they can be controlled via the yml configuration file using the `extra:` parameter:
+Since these links vary between production, staging and POC, they can be controlled via the `mkdocs.yml` configuration file using the `extra:` parameter:

 ```
 extra: